nadouani/playframework2-elasticsearch/README.md

 List<Person> persons = find.parse(response);
 ```

-This plugin uses it's own Jackson ObjectMapper for indexing and parsing responses.
-You can customize it by simply passing a different one: `Finder.setMapper(mymapper)`.

 ##Dealing with concurrency problems

 ElasticSearch uses the [Optimistic concurrency control](https://www.elastic.co/guide/en/elasticsearch/guide/master/optimistic-concurrency-control.html#optimistic-concurrency-control) method.
 This plugin allows one to update a document without having to deal with the case when there are such problems.